claudiob/pypeton/README.markdown

 * add `<img src="{{picture.image.url}}" />` to the content in templates/pictures/show.html

-At this point, run `./syn development` to adjust the database in order the include the Imagekit fields into the Picture table.
+At this point, run `python manage.py sync development` to adjust the database in order the include the Imagekit fields into the Picture table.
 Then the following views allow to:

 * http://example.com:8000/admin/pictures/picture/add/ (add a picture with an attached image)
 * http://example.com:8000/pictures/ (see the list of images with a thumbnail)